jeff-hykin/nix_version_search_cli/readme.md

 ## What is this?

-A CLI tool(s) for finding old versions of nix packages!
+A CLI tool for finding old versions of nix packages!

 <img src="/docs/nvs_fast.gif" alt="description">
 <img src="/docs/nvsr_1.gif" alt="description">